SoySauceZhu/COMP201/docs/Lecture3.md

 ## Programming and Debugging
 - Programming and debugging process is translating a design into a program and remove Error from the program
 - programming is usually a personal activity
-- programmers carry out some program testing to discover photos into the program and remove the files in the debugging process
+- programmers carry out some program testing to discover faults in the program and debug in the debugging process

+**Good programming is iterative**

 ## Testing stage

-**Good programming is iterative**

 ![alt text](resources/image16.png){width=700px}